---

 <td>

-Merchant listings & Article snippets
+Merchant listings and article snippets

 </td>